Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 Perform the following steps to change the authentication method:

-1. Go to the detailed view of the app created in Section 5.4: Creating an Application and click the Change the authentication method button and select the Certificate option to change the authentication method to Certificate.
+1. Go to the detailed view of the app created in Section 5.4: Creating an Application and click Change authentication method and select the Certificate option to change the authentication method to Certificate.

-3. On the Add certificate dialog box, click the UPLOAD NEW CERTIFICATE button to upload the certificate file mongotest.pem or paste the content of the certificate generated in previous section.
+3. On the Add certificate dialog box, click UPLOAD NEW CERTIFICATE to upload the certificate file mongotest.pem or paste the content of the certificate generated in previous section.

 6.0 Configuring Encryption in MongoDB Windows